MikyTuberr/Battleships/README.md

 Please contact pio1342@gmail.com to report any bugs, errors, or typos.

 <h2>License</h2>
-This project is licensed under the MIT License.
+This project is licensed under the Apache License Version 2.0.
 See the LICENSE file for more information.